carpentries-incubator/data-science-ai-senior-researchers/_episodes/00-Welcome.md

 - "Who is the target audience?"
 - "What will they learn at the end of this training?"

 objectives:
-- "Describe the motivation, purpose, target audience and expected outcome of this workshop"
+- "This workshop provides a general overview of and introduction to Data Science wit a focus on Artificial Intelligence (AI) and Machine Learning (ML) for biomedical researchers"
 keypoints:
 - "This workshop is developed for mid-career and senior researchers in  biomedical and biosciences fields."
-- "This workshop aims to build a shared understanding of data science and AI in the context of biomedical and related fields."
+- "This workshop aims to build a shared understanding of data science and AI in the context of biomedicine and related fields.
 ---

 # Data Science for Biomedical Researchers